Noise Levels in East Boston, Boston, MA | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Central East Boston sounds about 33% louder than Southern East Boston to the human ear, a 4.1 dBA gap.
+To the human ear, noise in southwestern East Boston sounds about 25% louder than in western East Boston, a 3.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Massachusetts Tpke do you need to be?